 Chinese-American cuisine thus arose as a result of the combination of immigrant foodways and the preconceptions and expectations of American popular consumption culture.
 The Chinese, as an immigrant minority, were associated in the American consciousness with service-industry labor, and thus appetites for their food came with notions of convenience and affordability.
 In efforts to establish their cultural knowledge as a commodity viable in the American economy, Chinese entrepreneurs over the last two centuries worked to adapt their products to the tastes of US consumers.
 It is also important to note that despite these adaptations, Chinese-American cooking at home remained relatively traditional—the evolution of chop suey and General Tso’s chicken happened in the commercial sector.
 In this way, Chinese entrepreneurs were performing transnationality threefold: the traditional Chinese identity of the homeland, the Chinese-American identity within the home, and the unique Chinese-American identity presented to American consumers.
 As such, the acceptance of Chinese-American restaurant cuisine in the US can be seen more as an economic product than a genuine embrace of immigrant identity.

-I discuss the example of Chinese-American cuisine to highlight the powerful influence preconceptions have on the development of immigrant foodways and identity.
+I discuss the example of Chinese-American cuisine to highlight the powerful influence preconceptions have on the development of immigrant foodways and identity.I got lost and now see that the previous section was your highlighting of the powerful influence preconceptions have on the develompent of foodways and identity.
+Perhaps you coud go through and HIGHLIGHT THESE HIGHLIGHTS in order to then create subheadings that bring the meta-level of your organizational structure to consciousness for one’s reading experience?
 I also seek to point out how the trends outlined above affect the level of entanglement between a transnational cuisine and the industrial food system.
 The continuing association between Chinese cuisine and convenience shows itself in the current prevalence of Chinese food in the frozen foods aisles of grocery stores across the country, from ubiquitous brands like P.F.
 Chang’s, Panda Express, Tai Pei, and Ling Ling.
-As demand for ready-made frozen meals has developed, interest in bags of microwaveable egg rolls and dumplings has grown at a commensurate rate.
+As demand for ready-made frozen meals has developed, interest in bags of microwaveable egg rolls and dumplings has grown at a commensurate rate. (ref the film The Search for General Tso?!?!?

 Along with Chinese-American food, a modern shopper will find shelves devoted to frozen lasagna, pizza, fettucine alfredo, and Italian meatballs—foods that fall under another hyphenated category: Italian-American.
 As the introduction to The Silver Spoon, a comprehensive Italian cookbook in print for seventy years, states: “…Italian cooking is traditionally based on excellent, fresh, seasonal ingredients.
 This is one of the main reasons why Italian food varies so much from region to region and even from village to village.”
 (Silver Spoon, 8) Indeed, the primary factors in Italian cuisine’s rise to prominence in the United States are attributed to be “its taste, simplicity, and high-quality ingredients.”
 (Camillo, 550) Thus we see that the presence of an ethnic food in the frozen aisle may not simply be due to a prolonged association with convenience.